andorsk/rk_toolkit/README.md

 5. Linkage Functions
    - HGM -> List[Edges]
 6. RK-Models.
-   - As a composite structure built from 3,4,and 5
+   - As a composite structure built from 3,4, and 5
+7. Putting it together in an RK-Model Pipeline
-7. Visualization
+8. Visualization
    - RK-Models -> RK-Diagrams.
 Visualization Functions and Interfacing (locally and globally)
-8. Datastore
+9. Datastore
-9. Rk-Diagram Toolkit
+10. RK Toolkit
    - Repository and how it works
-10. Case Study: RK-Diagram Toolkit w/ LIGO
+11. Extension: RK-Diagram Toolkit w/ LIGO
-   - Ligo Repository
-11. Areas of further reasearch and known shortcomings
+12. Areas of further reasearch and known shortcomings
    - Serial pipeline
    - ML
    - PH